Division of Student Affairs

 A Student Center is located in the University Commons building.
 Students can enjoy comfortable seating, vending machines, a game area, food vendors, large screen televisions, meeting rooms, and the campus bookstore.
 On the second floor of the building is a Student Services Suite, which contains the Counseling Center, Disability Services, and Student Conduct.
 Additionally in the building is the Center for Student Involvement, which contains the offices of Student Life, Student Affairs, Student Government Association, and space for student organizations.

 UHV students must follow all published university policies and procedures.
 The Student Code of Conduct, as well as the academic sanctions and appeals process, are available in the Student Handbook.

 Student Discount Program

 Students are eligible for discounts at local businesses through our Daily Deals program.
-A discount program rack card is available in the Department of Student Life located in University Commons, Center for Student Involvement - Suite 2202.
+A discount program rack card is available in the Department of Student Life located in University Commons, Suite 203.
 You can also find a complete listing of updated deals by visiting the Daily Deals webpage.